 \begin{rek} We also explore how the starting point affects the length of the walk.
-As in the prime walks, the expected value of the walk's length decreases as the starting point increases since small numbers have a bigger chance of being square-free.
+As in the prime walks, the experimental expected length of the walk decreases as the starting point increases since small numbers have a bigger chance of being square-free.
 This is shown in Table \ref{table:square-freecomparison}.
 Note that the expected length of around $2.71$ (when the starting point increases) is inside the interval given by Theorem \ref{E10estimate}. \end{rek}

 \begin{rek} We also consider the frequency of the digits added in our square-free walk and how this changes when we vary the walk's starting point.
-The result is shown in Table \ref{table:square-freefreq}.

-\begin{rek} We make the following observations based on the frequency of the digits in base $10$. \begin{itemize} \item Odd digits appear more often than even digits.
+The results are shown in Table \ref{table:square-freefreq}, and we also make the following related, qualitative observations. \begin{itemize} \item Odd digits appear more often than even digits.
 This is because if $x$ is square-free, then it cannot be a multiple of $4$, hence even digits appear less. \item The frequencies of $2$ and $6$ are less than $0, 4$, and $8$.
 This is because if $x$ and $\overline{xi}$ are square-free and $i$ is even, then if $x$ is odd, by modulo $4$ considerations $i$ is $0, 4$, or $8$, and if $x$ is even, then $i$ is $2$ or $6$.
-However, $x$ is almost twice more likely to be odd; hence the frequency of $0, 4, 8$ is bigger than $2$ and $6$. \item $5$ appears less than any other odd digit.
-Similar to the above, $\overline{x5}$ is not square-free if $x$ ends with $2$ or $7$. \item $9$ appears more often than any other digit.
-This is because if $x$ is square-free, then $x \not \equiv 0 \pmod{9}$, hence $\overline{x9} \not \equiv 0 \pmod{9}.$ \item As the starting point increases, the frequencies stabilize. \end{itemize} \end{rek} \end{rek}
+However, $x$ is almost twice more likely to be odd; hence the frequency of $0, 4$, and $8$ is bigger than that of $2$ and $6$. \item We have that $5$ appears less often than any other odd digit.
+Similar to the above, $\overline{x5}$ is not square-free if $x$ ends with $2$ or $7$. \item We have that $9$ appears more often than any other digit.
+This is because if $x$ is square-free, then $x \not \equiv 0$ (mod $9$), hence $\overline{x9} \not \equiv 0$ (mod $9$). \item As the starting point increases, the frequencies stabilize. \end{itemize} \end{rek}

 \begin{rek} By looking at the last digit, we can make informed decisions on what digit to append at each step to increase the chance the number is square-free using the Remark \ref{remdig}. \end{rek}